jhpyle/docassemble/_docs/groups.md

 {% endhighlight %}

 The keys of a dictionary are unique.
-Doing `feet['rabbit'] = 2` will add a new entry to the above dictionary, whereas doing `feet['dog'] = 3` will change the existing entry for `dog`.
+Doing `feet['rabbit'] = 2` will add a new entry to the above dictionary, whereas doing `feet['dog'] = 3` will change the existing entry for `'dog'`.
 The items in a dictionary are stored in no particular order; [Python] will not remember the order in which you add them.